-- · Cash days of not less than 40 nor greater than 65 - An adjusted current ratio in the range of 2.0:1 2.5:1 - Earnings Before Interest Taxation Depreciation and Amortisation (EBITDA), using ESFA education specific definition, of between 4% and 6% of income - Borrowing as a percentage of non-endowment reserves of less than 15% - Staff costs (excluding restructuring costs) between 64% and 68% of income. - Financial health of "Good" with a score of at least 200 points
+- Cash days of not less than 40 nor greater than 65 - An adjusted current ratio in the range of 2.0:1 2.5:1 - Earnings Before Interest Taxation Depreciation and Amortisation (EBITDA), using ESFA education specific definition, of between 4% and 6% of income - Borrowing as a percentage of non-endowment reserves of less than 15% - Staff costs (excluding restructuring costs) between 64% and 68% of income. - Financial health of "Good" with a score of at least 200 points

-MEMBERS' REPORT INCLUDING THE STRATEGIC REPORT for the year ended 31 July 2020
+MEMBERS' REPORT INCLUDING THE STRATEGIC REPORT for the year ended 31 July 2021

-In 2019/20, largely as a consequence of the impact of Covid-19, only 2 of the 6 financial objectives were met:
+In 2020/21, largely as a consequence of the impact of Covid-19, only 3 of the 6 financial objectives were met:

-Objective 2019/20 Met Cash days of not less than 40 nor greater than 65 55 Met An adjusted current ratio in the range of 2.0:1 - 2.5:1 0.91 Not Met EBITDA, using ESFA education specific definition, of between 4% and 6% of income 3.37% Not Met Borrowing as a %age of non-endowment reserves of less than 15% 7.4% Met Staff costs (excluding restructuring costs) between 64% and 68% of income 73.4% Not Met Financial health of "Good" with a score of at least 200 points Requires Improvement Not Met
+Objective 2020/21 Met Cash days of not less than 40 nor greater than 65 54 Met An adjusted current ratio in the range of 2.0:1 - 2.5:1 0.97 Not Met EBITDA, using ESFA education specific definition, of between 4% and 6% of income 4.1% Met Borrowing as a %age of non-endowment reserves of less than 15% 6.3% Met Staff costs (excluding restructuring costs) between 64% and 68% of income 70% Not Met Financial health of "Good" with a score of at least 200 points Requires Improvement Not Met

-As explained in more detail in the financial review section below, the College experienced a significant shortfall in income, particularly in fee income and investment income, due to the national lockdown and economic impact on businesses.
-The College was nevertheless able to commit to paying staff in full during the lockdown.
-Consequently, the EBITDA was lower than planned and staff costs were inevitably a higher proportion of income than planned.
-The financial health is then a function of achievement of the other objectives so fell, in line with those other performances.
+As explained in more detail in the financial review section below, the College experienced a second year of shortfalls in fee income and investment income, due to the national lockdown and economic impact on businesses resulting from the Covid-19 pandemic.
+Consequently, the EBITDA was lower and staff costs were a higher proportion of income than usual.
+The financial health is a function of achievement of the other objectives so remained at "requires improvement" for a second year.
 Governors and managers have carefully interrogated the information and remain confident that the underlying position and performance of the College remains robust and fully expect to return to meeting the objectives once operations return to a more normal status post-pandemic.
+If the budget for 2021/22 is met, the College should return to "Good" financial health in summer 2022.